number0/SonicRunway/README.md

         Shut down computer when time remaining on UPS is 2 mins Shut down computer when UPS battery is below 5%

+- Enable screen sharing.

 - Configure network settings:
+   Create a new location, "Runway"
    Ethernet:
       - Manual IP:  192.168.0.1
       - Subnet mask:  255.255.0.0
    Wifi:
       - sonic
       - Manual IP:  192.168.1.3
+      - make 'sonic' the top preferred network.

 TODO:

 - Expand library of patterns.
 (Everyone!)

-- Make sure we can automatically run the software on startup.
-(RJ)

 - Debug crash -- maybe in 'BigTrails' when rotation and jitter have high values?
 (Paul?)

-- Design TouchOSC layout - include master parameter sliders and buttons for presets (?)
+- Design TouchOSC layout - include master parameter sliders and buttons for presets (Shawn)

-- Add parameters to fiddle the gain on the LEDs so we can color correct them.
-(RJ)

 - Add a parameter to delay so first physical gate is #2